 CANADIAN LAKES, Mich. – A Ferris State University faculty member and his students have been central figures in the development of a new Morton Township Firefighter/EMT Monument.
 This artwork will officially be unveiled to the public during a 1 p.m. ceremony at the Morton Township Fire Station, in Canadian Lakes, Mich., on Saturday, Nov.
 19.

-Robert Barnum, a Ferris College of Arts and Sciences professor of Fine Arts since 1989, indicated that he has been pleased with the quality of the work that has been invested in the project as well as the finished product.
+Robert Barnum, a Ferris College of Arts, Sciences and Education professor of Fine Arts since 1989, indicated that he has been pleased with the quality of the work that has been invested in the project as well as the finished product.
 Barnum said that the monument has been designed, fabricated and installed under his aesthetic engineering concept.
 He further noted that his academic-oriented concept has translated well to a high-level public artwork of this nature.

 As part of the dedication, Barnum is one of several speakers scheduled to address people in attendance at the dedication.
 The speaker roster includes: U.S. Sen. Debbie Stabenow, of the state of Michigan; Fire Chief John Clark, from the West Michigan Association of Fire Chiefs; and Canadian Lakes’ businessman Gale Hixson, of Hixson’s Family Market.